jere-software/bullfrog/README.md

 ***

 ### Sync_Wrapper types
 In the **Bullfrog.Synchronization.Sync_Wrappers** package, the Bullfrog library provides a wrapper type that can be used to quickly add synchronization to another more complex type that doesn't provide it by default.
-To use the package, simply instantiate a generic with the type that you want and create a varialbe with the type from the generic.
+To use the package, simply instantiate a generic with the type that you want and create a variable with the type from the generic.
 You then can call variable_name.lock.some_operation_or_variable and it will autmoatically add synchronization around the call.  **There are some known bugs in GNAT when doing this in a declarative region though, so keep an eye for any if you use this package.
 They will manifest as deadlocks (Essentially GNAT doesn't always call Finalize on objects in certain situations).**

 ***

 ### Endianess Functionality
-I the **Bullfrog.Endianess** package, the library provides a means to detect what type of byte order your system uses.
+In the **Bullfrog.Endianess** package, the library provides a means to detect what type of byte order your system uses.
 The Ada language does not provide this standard.
 It only covers bit order (which is not the same and rarely an issue for modern processors).
 It defines a type and a constant (elaborated at runtime) to indicate what byte order you system currently uses.
 If the system is not Big_Endian or Little_Endian, it is defaulted to Middle_Endian as a catch all.

 ***